 The purpose of the Academic Advisory Council is to provide a channel for collaboration, feedback and guidance between academic units and the Center for Teaching and Learning.
 This includes guidance to Instructional Technology (related to technologies) and to Faculty/Student Success (related to pedagogy and best practices) that could be recommended for campus-wide adoption in both the online and classroom learning environments.
 Specifically, the AAC will provide such feedback and guidance as it relates to:

-- Applicability to the instructional needs of UAB faculty and students
+- How the CTL can best meet the instructional needs of UAB faculty and students

-- Effectiveness (demonstrated through pilot projects, faculty experience, etc.)
+- How the CTL can be most effective in enhancing teaching and learning across the University (demonstrated through pilot projects, faculty experience, etc.)

 Process: The Council will meet at least quarterly.
 As appropriate, representatives of the Center for Teaching and Learning and the AAC will work together to review certain technologies and programs that may enhance the campus-wide teaching and learning environment.
 The AAC will review such recommendations or information and assist the CTL in determining the value and priority of adopting the technology or program for the overall learning environment.